-Where we work process begins by choosing trusted indigenous partners in countries where we heard and proved high humanitarian needs.
-These individuals and churches are committed to empowering communities physically and spiritually through the loveliness of God by providing Safe water.
-The next step is to identify the people who need Safe water most and to establish a network of professionals to install the technology.
-Thus; we rely on you to passionately give or share our story.
+Where we work begins by choosing trusted indigenous and church partners in countries where we heard and proved high humanitarian needs.
+These individuals and churches that are committed are then train to empowering communities physically and spiritually through the loveliness of God.
+The next step is to identify the people who need Safe water most and to establish a network of professionals to implement the technology.
+However; we rely on you to passionately give or share our story.

-After a war of more than 20 years, South Sudan was granted independence from Sudan in 2011.
-But in a Three years later, South Sudan plunged into own civil war based on tribal and political alliances.
+In 2011.
+After a war of more than 20 years, South Sudan was granted independence from Sudan.
+But three years later, South Sudan plunged into own civil war based on tribal and political alliances.
 Currently a peace agreement has been signed.
-While parts of the country are still inaccessible due to security issues or bad infrastructure, Feat Africa has an opportunity to re-enter the community where we started working in 2013, building and installing biosand water filters.
+While parts of the country are still inaccessible due to security issues or bad infrastructure, Feat Africa has an opportunity to re-enter the community where we started working in 2013, building and installing biosand water filters and preaching the gospel.

-In 2016 Feat Africa started working in north Western Uganda, which remains under-served areas in the country in terms of infrastructure and development.
-The massive influx of refugees from South Sudan and Democratic Republic of Congo is adding significant strain of resources, leading to alarming health challenges, with one of the biggest needs being clean water.
+In 2016 Feat Africa started working in West Nile, Uganda, which remains under-served areas in the country in terms of infrastructure and development.
+The massive influx of refugees from South Sudan and Democratic Republic of Congo is adding significant strain of resources, leading to distressing health challenges, with one of the biggest needs being clean water.
 Without clean water, waterborne diseases pose a serious threat for refugees and the surrounding communities.

 Democratic Republic of Congo; where we work, achieved it independence from Belgium on 30 June 1960 flog into conflict over administrative's and tribal conflicts.
 Reports by UNCHR indicate Violence in north-eastern parts of the Democratic Republic of Congo (DRC) have displaced more than 300,000 people.